velartrill/velartrill.github.io/orig/darkest-before-dawn.md

 I swallow hard, nod, squeezing her palm.
 “I’ll… be right back, then, Lishi.”

-“Stay safe, Raven,” she calls out weakly as I step into the ascender
+“Stay safe, Raven,” she calls out weakly as I step into the ascender.

 I turn towards her as I reach for the contact on to the wall.